 Emotional side effects and cravings may last longer than a month.
 This is known as post-acute withdrawal syndrome (PAWS).

-Symptoms of PAWS due to Vicodin withdrawal may include:
+Post-Acute Withdrawal Symptoms (PAWS) due to Vicodin may include:

 Opioid withdrawal can be very difficult and uncomfortable.
 Because of this, it’s best to get professional medical support to help you detox rather than trying to quit Vicodin “cold turkey.”